LosLobosDev/sync-wiser/README.md

 1. Prototype with an in-memory `storage` adapter, then plug in your persistence (SQL/KV/Object storage).
 2. Layer in a `sync` route that mirrors Yjs’ update encoding so cold clients can catch up fast.
 3. Add presence by pairing sync-wiser with Yjs Awareness if you need cursors, selections, or typing indicators.

+## Examples
+- `examples/react-counter`: React + Vite demo showing `WiserProvider`, `useWiserDoc`, and the storage adapters powering a shared counter and todo list.